-One of Budapest’s oldest and most atmospheric wine bars is hidden underground on a quiet downtown street otherwise known for its antique stores hawking expensive chinaware.
-In line with other unchic, communist-era bars that have survived to the present day, this holdout from the 1960s (no one seems to know the exact opening year) draws mainly longtime regulars from the neighborhood.
+One of Budapest’s oldest and most atmospheric wine bars is hidden below ground on a quiet downtown street otherwise known for its antique stores selling expensive chinaware.
+Like other unchic, communist-era bars that have survived to the present day, this holdout from the 1960s—no one seems to know the exact opening year—draws mainly long-time regulars from the neighborhood.

-Although the wines served are indeed from the famed Tokaj region, they are far from the premium stuff commanding steep prices.
-But that’s almost beside the point—you should visit Tokaji Borozó for other reasons.
-Take the interior, for example: an elaborate wood carving from 1977 runs around the arched-brick walls of the main hall.
-The scenes depict a wine harvest that culminates in a free-spirited, festive celebration following a long day of labor.
+Although the wines are indeed from the famed Tokaj region, they're far from the premium stuff commanding steep prices.
+But that’s almost beside the point—you should visit Tokaji Borozó for the atmosphere.
+Its cast of colorful characters includes bartenders and patrons alike.
+The interior features an elaborate wood carving from 1977, which runs around the arched-brick walls of the main hall.
+The scenes depict a wine harvest that culminates in a free-spirited, festive celebration following a day of labor.

-Also, Tokaji Borozó’s food offerings are miles ahead of what you might be used to at a similar drinking joints.
-Both the soft and crispy meatballs (€1) and the sliced bread topped with körözött, a paprika-laced cottage cheese spread, and chopped scallions (€1) are excellent.
-They also serve tócsni (€1), a made-to-order fried potato dish that can turn out a bit too oily for my taste.
+Tokaji Borozó’s food offerings are miles ahead of what you might find at a similar drinking joints.
+Both the soft and crispy meatballs (€1) and the sliced bread topped with körözött, a paprika-laced cottage cheese spread (€1) are excellent.
+They also serve tócsni (€1), a made-to-order fried potato dish that can turn out a bit too oily.